 I have just arrived to Toronto for treatment

 The Regional Indigenous Patient Navigator supports navigation of patients and families in the cancer system who identify as First Nations, Inuit or Métis by either clinician or self-referral.
-This includes:

 Who can help me with any questions I may have?

 The Regional Indigenous Patient Navigator, Leonard Benoit,

 Leonard.Benoit2@uhn.ca, 647-309-1794, can assist you at any of these care sites:

 If you reside outside of Toronto and need the help of an Indigenous Patient Navigator please

 click here to identify the person in your region.

 Are there community support centres that I can get assistance from while in Toronto?

 Listing of Social Service Agencies Servicing First Nations, Inuit and Métis (PDF) document to learn about community support centres, including cultural activities and meeting with an Elder or Healer.